inhandnet/MobiusPi-Docs-EN/QuickStart.md

 - Step 3: Enter `>Project:Save Project as Template` on the command interface to save the current project file as a template.

 ## Compiling the First MobiusPi App: Hello World
-In this course, an App named HelloWorld is used as an example to describe how to develop Python Apps with VS code on IG500.
-This App can print a "hello world!" log on IG500 every 10s, import configuration files to modify log content.
+In this course, an App named HelloWorld is used as an example to describe how to develop Python Apps with VS code on MobiusPi.
+This App can print a "hello world!" log on MobiusPi every 10s, import configuration files to modify log content.
 ### Use Template to Create Project
 - Step 1: Use VS Code to open the Python App project folder, as shown below:
 ![](images/2020-01-02-10-36-39.png)